 Chief Frost is certified through the Texas Commission on Fire Protection as a Structural Firefighter-Master.
 He is also a R.N.
 TBN, current in ACLS and a certified EMT-Basic.
 Other certificates include Vehicle Rescue Technician Level I-III, Confine Space Technician, Trench Rescue Technician Level I-III, Fire Service Instructor I, Fire officer II, NFPA 472 Hazardous Materials Technician, Rope Rescue Technician, All Hazards Incident Management Certificate,Texas A&M, and has completed the Emergency Management Institutes Professional Development Series in Emergency Management.
 He was the Salutatorian of the Kilgore Fire Academy 1996.

-Chief Frost also served in the USAF as an Explosive Ordnance Technician prior to joining the Tyler Fire Department.
+Chief Frost also served in the USAF as an Explosive Ordnance Disposal (EOD) Technician prior to joining the Tyler Fire Department.
 He is a 2015 graduate of the City of Tyler Leadership Academy, Leadership Tyler Class of #31-2018, and holds a Green Belt Lean Six Sigma.
-He has also served as an instructor for TJC where he also earned his associate’s degree and continues to work toward his bachelor’s degree in fire administration and fire protection technologies.
-He has one daughter that graduated from the University of Houston and is currently in her last semester of medical school at St. George University.
+He has served as an instructor for TJC, holds a Degree in Nursing and R.N. licensure through the Texas Board of Nursing, has earned an Associate Degree in Fire Administration, and continues to work toward his bachelor’s degree in fire administration and fire protection technologies.
+He has one daughter that graduated from the University of Houston and is currently beginning clinical rotations with St. George University School of Medicine.